mcraiha/avaloniaui.net/wwwroot/docs/binding/datacontext.md

 ```

 Controls that display content based on a [data template](/docs/templates/datatemplate) will automatically
 set the `DataContext` for the controls in the template.
-For example with `ContentControl`
+For example `ContentControl`:

 ```xml
 <Window>